 The long winding road of a rock maverick

 The Epiphone Casino might be the House of Stathopoulo's most iconic instrument thanks to its association with The Beatles.
-In fact, two Kalamazoo designed guitars--the J-160E acoustic/electric (which you can get today as the Epiphone John Lennon EJ-160E and the Epiphone Casino--together share the distinction of being the only two guitars heard on every Beatles recording session.
+In fact, two Kalamazoo designed guitars--the J-160E acoustic/electric (check out the Epiphone John Lennon EJ-160E) and the Epiphone Casino--together share the distinction of being the only two guitars heard on every Beatles recording session.

 But over the last decade thanks to a diverse group of artists like Gary Clark Jr., Radiohead, Paul Weller, and Brendan Benson of the Raconteurs, the Epiphone Casino has transcended its Beatle connection and become a must-have for any player's collection.